-- Short use of powered cutting tools such as "Dremel" or small drill/driver can only be used at the soldering tables using a backup board to prevent damage to the tables. - You must wear safety glasses. - You must remove jewelry, necklaces, and lanyards and tie back long hair. - For extended machining tasks, please use the designated Makerspace areas that are designed to handle the additional safety requirements and dust inhalation hazards instead.
+- Short use of powered cutting tools such as "Dremel" or small drill/driver can only be used at the soldering tables using a backup board to prevent damage to the tables. - Jewelry, necklaces, and lanyards should be removed. - Long hair should be tied back to prevent being caught in the tool. - For extended machining tasks, please use the designated Makerspace areas that are designed to handle the additional safety requirements and dust inhalation hazards instead.